An atlas of K3 surfaces with finite automorphism group: Notation, Preliminaries

-The linear equivalence between divisors is denoted by $\equiv$.
-On a K3 surface linear and numerical equivalences coincide.
-A $\cu$-curve is unique into its numerical equivalence class, so we will often not distinguish a $\cu$-curve and its equivalence class.
+We work over the complex numbers.
+Linear equivalence between divisors is denoted by $\equiv$.
+On a K3 surface, linear and numerical equivalences coincide.
+A $\cu$-curve is unique in its numerical equivalence class, so we will often not distinguish between a $\cu$-curve and its equivalence class.

-The configuration of a set of $\cu$-curves $C,C'...$ is given by its dual graph, where a vertex represents a $\cu$-curve and two vertices are linked by an edge if the intersection of the corresponding curves $C,C'$ is $CC'>0$.
-Unless explicitly stated, when $n=CC'$, we label the edge by $n$:
+The configuration of a set of $\cu$-curves $C,C',\ldots$ is given by its dual graph, where a vertex represents a $\cu$-curve and two vertices are linked by an edge if the intersection $C\cdot C'$ (sometimes also denoted by $CC'$) of the corresponding curves $C$, $C'$ satisfies $C\cdot C'>0$.
+Unless explicitly stated, when $n=C\cdot C'$, we label the edge $n$:

-moreover a thick edge
+Moreover, a thick edge